By Ray Goodspeed (Leyton and Wanstead Labour member)

 Smears

-Trotsky’s popularity led to accusations that he was causing factional disputes just so as to become the sole leader after Lenin, and his respect in the Red Army led to suggestions that he would seize control militarily, like Napoleon Bonaparte after the French revolution.
+Trotsky’s popularity led to accusations that he was causing factional disputes just so as to become the sole leader after Lenin, and his respect in the Red Army led to suggestions that he could seize control militarily, like Napoleon Bonaparte after the French revolution.
 There is no evidence for any of that, but the smears served their purpose.
 His oratory and sharp mind, meanwhile, led him to be described as arrogant and haughty.

-But the main weapon of the Troika, as is often the case with bureaucratic leaderships trying to maintain their position, was to keep up constant demands for “party unity”, as all the while they were stealthily using their control of the administration of the party and the state to move against their critics in a naked faction fight.
+But the main weapon of the Troika, as is often the case with bureaucratic leaderships trying to maintain their position, was to keep up constant demands for “party unity”, as, all the while, they were stealthily using their control of the administration of the party and the state to move against their critics in a naked faction fight.

 Trotsky found himself in an uncomfortable position.
 He was committed to the need to maintain the one-party state during “the period of the dictatorship” of the proletariat, and considered a split in the party to have dangerous consequences for the revolution as a whole.
-Moreover, he had enthusiastically supported the banning of organised factions back in March 1921, following the defeat of the “Workers’ Opposition” faction of Shlyapnikov and Kollontai, who consequently did not support him in his battles with the Troika.
-Later factions such as Gavril Myasnikov’s “Workers Group” had been expelled from the Party and Myasnikov had even been arrested and imprisoned in 1923.
+Moreover, he had enthusiastically supported the banning of organised factions back in March 1921, following the defeat of the “Workers’ Opposition” faction of Shlyapnikov and Kollontai, who, consequently, did not support him in his battles with the Troika.
+Later factions, such as Gavril Myasnikov’s “Workers’ Group”, had been expelled from the Party and Myasnikov had even been arrested and imprisoned in 1923.

 Trotsky was, therefore, very sensitive to any accusation of fomenting a split or forming a faction himself, and continually had to swear that he was not doing so.
-Although recognising the central role of industrial workers in restoring the health of the workers’ state, he could not bring himself to give any support to workers striking or protesting against the regime outside the confines of the Communist Party itself.
+Although recognising the central role of industrial workers in restoring the health of the workers’ state, he could not bring himself to give any support to workers who were striking or protesting against the regime outside the confines of the Communist Party itself.

 That is why, in The New Course, he delicately tried to balance between condemning factions on one hand, while campaigning against the leadership on the other.
-He basically said that factionalism was “a scourge”, but the overbearing behaviour of the leadership was driving members into silence or forming factions because they could not express their serious questions and doubts any other way.
+He basically said that factionalism was “a scourge”, but that the overbearing behaviour of the leadership was driving members into silence or forming factions because they could not express their serious questions and doubts any other way.

 Democratic structures

-Trotsky’s remedy for this crisis was the rejuvenation of the democratic structures of the party, the curtailing of the power of the secretariat, and the active involvement of all members, especially workers and young people, in the policy making.
+Trotsky’s remedy for this crisis was the rejuvenation of the democratic structures of the party, the curtailing of the power of the secretariat, and the active involvement of all members, especially workers and young people, in policy making.

-Denying the oft-repeated accusation that factions in the party must represent “alien class forces” in some way, he turned the accusation around, accusing the bureaucrats of being a faction themselves, and asked what “class interest” they represent.
+Denying the oft-repeated accusation that factions in the party must represent “alien class forces” in some way, he turned the accusation around, accusing the bureaucrats of being a faction themselves, and asked what “class interest” they represented.
 It is bureaucratism itself, he said, that is the main threat to party unity.
 Banning factions was a “dead letter” in isolation from a strong but responsive leadership dealing with the source of the dispute through full democratic discussion.

 In a phrase which, in hindsight, is utterly chilling, he demanded – “from now on, nobody will terrorise the party.”
 In truth, how could anyone, in 1923, have imagined the depths of horror and murder to which the Stalinist bureaucracy would sink in the following decades.